CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/Questions/Module-1/question-02.md

 ## Question

-What is the purpose of the **Resource Visualizer** in the Microsoft Azure portal for a Microsoft Foundry project?
+What information is required to connect the Computing History Agent app to a deployed model in Microsoft Foundry?

 ## Options

-Option 1 : To deploy AI models automatically
+Option 1 : Subscription ID and Resource Group
-Option 2 : To monitor token usage in the playground Option 3 : To view relationships between Foundry resources and child projects Option 4 : To generate API keys for applications
+Option 2 : Project endpoint, deployment name, and API key Option 3 : Azure tenant ID and storage account
+Option 4 : Model version and workspace ID

 ## Answers

-Option 3
+Option 2

 ## Correct Answer Feedback

-Option 3 is the correct answer.
-The Resource Visualizer shows the relationship between the parent Foundry resource and its child projects.
+Option 2 is the correct answer.
+The chat application requires the project endpoint, deployment name, and API key to connect to the deployed model.

 ## Incorrect Answer Feedback

 Selected option is incorrect.
-Option 3 is the correct answer.
+Option 2 is the correct answer.

 ## Number of Retries